mobxjs/mobx/docs/refguide/computed-decorator.md

 Don't confuse `computed` with `autorun`.
-They are both reactively invoked expressions, but use `@computed` if you want to reactively produce a *value* that can be used by other observers and `autorun` if you don't want to produce a new value but rather want ot achieve an *effect*.
+They are both reactively invoked expressions, but use `@computed` if you want to reactively produce a *value* that can be used by other observers and `autorun` if you don't want to produce a new value but rather want to achieve an *effect*.
 For example imperative side effects like logging, making network requests etc.

 Computed values are automatically derived from your state if any value that affects them changes.